Special Rate Variation

 To support the Roadcare Program we developed a special rate variation (SRV) proposal aimed at addressing our transport network.
 The SRV proposal is for an increase of 5% (including the rate peg), each year over a 4 year period, along with the harmonisation of the environmental rate at 6% across the MidCoast local government area.
 Should the application be approved, the SRV will come into effect from 1 July 2017.

 During community consultation in October and November last year, you provided feedback on the proposed SRV and were quite clear in acknowledging that something needs to be done.
 Over 75% of people completing the survey at that time supported a SRV at the proposed level or slightly lower, demonstrating a good understanding of our current situation.
 Review the report that was presented to Council in November, along with the Community Engagement Strategy here(PDF, 5MB) (Report 1: Special Rate Variation Application to IPART).
 And you can review the results of the survey here(PDF, 26MB).

 Want to know more?

 You can also see how the proposed SRV will impact on the average residential rates in your region by reviewing the information in the Addendum to 2016-17 Delivery Program and Operational Plan(PDF, 2MB).

-As well as the survey, we also held a series of Community Meetings across the MidCoast region in October/November 2016, where attendees were provided with up-to-date information on how the merger is progressing, Council's long term financial position, and a proposed path forward.
+As well as the survey, we also held a series of Community Meetings across the MidCoast region in October/November 2016, where attendees were provided with up-to-date information on how the merger is progressing, Council's long term financial position, and the proposed special rate variation.
 Click to review the information presented or watch the video below.